The National Landscape Partnership

 Expectations of Relevant Authorities

 We expect relevant authorities to be able to demonstrate that they have fulfilled these duties.
-They must be able to clearly show how they have considered National Landscape purposes in their decision making and should consider whether they could usefully make reference to the duties in their annual reports.
-Relevant authorities will also wish to consider issuing their own statement of how they will take account of the purposes of the designated area.
+They must be able to show clearly how they have sought to further National Landscape purposes of designation in their decision making.
+They should consider whether they could usefully make reference to the duties in their annual reports, and also consider issuing their own statement of how they will seek to further the purposes of the designated area.

-The duties do not override particular considerations which have to be taken into account by relevant authorities in carrying out any function, but they are intended to ensure that the purposes for which these areas have been designated are recognised as an essential consideration in reaching decisions or undertaking activities that impact on them.
+The duties do not override particular considerations which have to be taken into account by relevant authorities in carrying out any function.
+They are, however, overarching and are intended to ensure that the purposes for which these areas have been designated are both recognised as an essential consideration and pro-actively progressed in reaching decisions or undertaking activities that impact on the National Landscape.